masak/bel/README.md

   between threads.
 The concurrency is "co-operative", which means that any thread could block the others forever by never releasing the lock.

-* **Evaluator**; there's a Bel evaluator written in Perl already.
-It hard-codes a number of behaviors that shouldn't be hard-coded, most of all _itself_.
-In Bel, any part of the evaluator could be overridden by a new function, at which point it takes effect immediately.
-In the long run, the Bel evaluator will replace the Perl evaluator.
-We might be able to write tests for parts of the Bel evaluator by intercepting the recursive call to `mev` inside of it.

 * **Reader**; there's a reader written in Perl already.
 It hard-codes the syntactic forms it recognizes; these should in fact be extensible.